openvinotoolkit/vpux_plugin/src/vpux_compiler/docs/sw_layer_enabling.md

 - [IE → IERT lowering](#ie--iert-lowering)
   - [IE → IERT lowering lit-test](#ie--iert-lowering-lit-test)
 # Introduction
-This instruction will guide you through steps of adding a new software layer to the MLIR compiler.
+This instruction will guide you through steps of adding a new NPU3700 software layer to the MLIR compiler.
 It has step-by-step plan of actions using `CTCGreedyDecoder` layer as an example.
+For NPU3720 software layer, please refer [npu2_7_sw_layer_enabling.md](../docs/npu2_7_sw_layer_enabling.md)
 > Be aware, that MLIR compiler is in a rapid development and code snippets might be out of date.

 # Debugging tips and tricks